im sure your camera would do. I always hear people say that for good photography you need good lighting.posted over 2 years ago

 I agree!
 Good lighting is key.
 If your camera isn’t the best quality then you should do them outside and avoid taking them insideposted over 2 years ago

 If you have to take pictures in low light, then be sure to use a tripod.
 You don’t need a big one just get a cheap mini one like this kodak tripod you can set on an elevated surface and use your auto-timer feature.
-If you’re wearing a colorful outfit, try taking your picture against a neutral background.posted almost 2 years ago
+If you’re wearing a colorful outfit, try taking your picture against a neutral background.posted about 2 years ago

 Key things to making a good picture: light, a little knowledge of your camera, and a neutral background.

 Light is so important.
 If it’s too dark, you’r photos will be blurry or grainy and definitely not showcasing your looks.
 But even though light is good, you need to know your light.
 Standing in direct sunlight is not favorable.
 It casts very harsh shadows and can make all your colors very cool and washed out.
 Try a shaded area while the sun is out.
 On your camera, you should see a picture of a bright sun (it may be in the menu).
 Put it on this setting.
 This helps control the white balance so it will help even out any warm or cool tones.

 Play around with the settings on your camera.
 Try setting it to the cloud to see how the photos come out.
 Too warm?
 Then try the portrait setting.
 Sometimes you just have to play around to see what works.